Sarah-Bue/knit-space/README.md

 ### Project Goals

+- The project incorporates a responsive design across different devices.
+- The project provides an intuitive structure and navigation.
+- The project has pleasant, coherent design to invite users to participate in the community.
+- The project allows users to register and access their account.
+- The project provides exclusive content to registered users.
+- The project incorporates full *CRUD* functionality for the user to interact with the content.

 ### User Stories

 #### Blog Accessibility

 - As a **guest user**, I can **view blog posts without the need to log in or register** so that **I can freely access content on the site**.
 - As a **guest user**, I can **click on a post preview** so that **I can open the full post and read it in detail**.
+- As a **registered user**, I can **access exclusive content** so that **I can engage with the community and share information**.

 #### Account Management